MatthiasValvekens/pyHanko/docs/lib-guide/signing.rst

-If your requirements necessitate further modifications to the structure of the CMS object, you'll most likely have to override :meth:`~.pyhanko.sign.signers.Signer.sign`, which is responsible for the construction of the CMS object itself.
+If your requirements necessitate further modifications to the structure of the CMS object, you'll most likely have to override :meth:`~.pyhanko.sign.signers.pdf_cms.Signer.sign`, which is responsible for the construction of the CMS object itself.